 Third, your reports will allow us to monitor how well specific counties (and cities) are doing in complying with the in maintaining compliance with soil stabilization laws.
 By combining your reports with others we can identify those areas where additional public support is needed to help the enforcement agency achieve a higher level of compliance.

-In this section we'll walk you through each of the questions presented in the online reporting form.
+In this section we'll walk you through methods for evaluating erosion control compliance by viewing a site on the ground, from nearby public areas.
 You can also download a publication describing site evaluation methods: Exposed Soil = Pollution Guidance.

 1. Construction Site Information: Please provide as much of the following information as you can.

 Name of Construction Site: Usually found on a sign near the main entrance to the site.